adityakaran/adityakaran.github.io/_publications/marketplace_fairness.md

 venue: '2025 ACM Conference on Fairness, Accountability, and Transparency (FAccT)'
 #slidesurl: 'http://academicpages.github.io/files/marketplace_fairness_24/slides.pdf'
 paperurl: 'https://dl.acm.org/doi/10.1145/3715275.3732076'
-citation: 'Karan, A., Balepur, N., & Sundaram, H. (2024).
-Designing Fair Systems for Consumers to Exploit Personalized Pricing. arXiv preprint arXiv:2409.02777'
+citation: 'Aditya Karan, Naina Balepur, and Hari Sundaram.
+2025.
+Oh the Prices You’ll See: Designing a Fair Exchange System to Mitigate Personalized Pricing.
+In Proceedings of the 2025 ACM Conference on Fairness, Accountability, and Transparency (FAccT '25).
+Association for Computing Machinery, New York, NY, USA, 1159–1171. https://doi.org/10.1145/3715275.3732076'
 ---

 Many online marketplaces personalize prices based on consumer attributes.
 Since these prices are private, consumers will not realize if they spend more on a good than the lowest possible price, and cannot easily take action to get better prices.